The Maurice and Vivienne Wohl Society

 The Felix M. Warburg Society was established in the tradition of JDC’s first president, Felix M. Warburg, a great humanitarian and legendary philanthropist with a passionate concern for helping those in need.
 The Felix M. Warburg Society recognizes the commitment of individuals, families, and foundations.

-As JDC’s first president, from 1914-1932, Felix Warburg successfully gathered leading figures from all walks of American Jewish life under the JDC umbrella.
-Under his leadership, JDC dispensed more than $100 million for programs to aid vulnerable and impoverished Jews in 46 locations around the world.
-“It was one of the world’s outstanding pieces of human engineering,” President Hebert Hoover once said.
+Under his leadership from 1914-1932, JDC dispensed more than $100 million for programs to aid vulnerable and impoverished Jews in 46 locations around the world.
+President Herbert Hoover called it “one of the world’s outstanding pieces of human engineering.”
 Warburg epitomized the dedication and commitment that characterize the members of his namesake society today.
 JDC and Felix Warburg have always demonstrated the values of arevut and tzedakah: taking responsibility for aiding the world’s most vulnerable Jews, in crisis and in calm.

 "I consider myself a servant of the Jewish people and my duty is to help carry out those measures which are wanted by them."